 Take a moment to introduce yourself and your group members.
 Briefly explain the purpose of your cleanup initiative and assure them that your presence is not intended to cause harm or disruption.

-Offer Assistance:
+Offer Assistance: Inquire if there are sp

 Inquire if there are specific items they would like removed.
 Respect their decisions regarding which items are considered waste and can be safely disposed of.